Paying for Health Care

 Some life insurance plans allow the policy holder to begin receiving “accelerated benefits” or “living benefits” prior to death to pay for long-term care or other health care.

-In addition, viatical companies will sometimes purchase a life insurance policy from a person for cash and become the beneficiary of the policy upon the person’s death.
+Viatical companies will sometimes purchase a life insurance policy from a person for cash and become the beneficiary of the policy upon the person’s death.

 Joint Checking Accounts